Medium Hardness Platinum Cured Silicone Rubber for Mold Making

 Step 3: Measuring & Mixing

-Mix the desired amount of Parts A and B in a 1:1 (by volume or weight) ratio and thoroughly mix them together.
-Accurate measurement is essential to achieve the best physical properties of the cured rubber.
-If you wish to add color to the silicone material, incorporate the desired colorant into the mixture.
-Mix the colorant thoroughly to achieve a uniform color throughout the material.
+Mix the desired amount of Parts A and B in a 1:1 ratio, preferably by weight, and thoroughly mix them together.
+Accurate measurement is essential to achieve the best physical properties of the cured platinum-cure silicone rubber.

 Step 4: Vacuum Degassing